-What happens if I don’t comply with the new regulations?
+What happens if I don’t comply with the regulations?

-What are the practical implications of the new rules?
+What are the practical implications of the rules?

-Before 1st October 2022, you will need to make sure that the relevant smoke and carbon monoxide alarms are fitted at your rental properties.
+From 1st October 2022, you now need to make sure that the relevant smoke and carbon monoxide alarms are fitted at your rental properties.

 At the same time, it’s a good idea to talk to tenants and make sure they know how to test alarms.
 They should also know to report faulty alarms to you as soon as possible.
 If alarms are battery powered, tenants should replace the batteries themselves.
 If an alarm still doesn’t work, then they should let you know so you can replace it.

-Do the new regulations stipulate what kinds of alarm I should buy?
+Do the regulations stipulate what kinds of alarm I should buy?

 No. You can install either hard-wired or battery-powered alarms.
 However, government recommends alarms with ‘sealed for life’ rather than replaceable batteries.
 You are also advised to buy alarms that are compliant with the relevant British Standards.